 Consent.
 The recipient must consent in the affirmative and not have withdrawn the consent before the statement is furnished.
-The consent by the recipient must be made electronically in a way that shows that he or she can access the statement in the electronic format in which it will be furnished.
+The consent by the recipient must be made electronically in a way that shows that she or he can access the statement in the electronic format in which it will be furnished.